addyosmani/backbone-fundamentals/README.md

 **script.js - updating our Backbone.js app**

 In the `/public/js` folder of options 1 (HTML templates) and 2 (Jade) for the practical, you'll find a version of the Backbone Todo app originally by Jerome Gravel-Niquet.
 Let's pay attention to [script.js](https://github.com/addyosmani/backbone-boilerplates/blob/master/option2/public/js/script.js).
-In order to change the application to work with our new back-end, we'll need to make some very minor changes to this.
+In order to make this application to work with the backend we created above, we'll need to make some changes to this code.

-Reviewing `window.TodoList` (a Backbone Collection), you'll notice that it has a property called `localStorage`, which uses the Backbone [localStorage](https://github.com/jeromegn/Backbone.localStorage) adapter in order to facilitate storing data using the browser's localStorage features.
+Reviewing `window.TodoList` (a Backbone Collection), you'll notice that it has a property called `localStorage`, which uses the Backbone [localStorage](https://github.com/jeromegn/Backbone.localStorage) adapter in order to store data using the browser's localStorage features.

 ```javascript
 window.TodoList = Backbone.Collection.extend({